Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 The following steps will ensure you and your team is set up for success once your Finch integration has gone live.

-- [ ]  Get comfortable with Halp, our support ticket system.
-Finch aims to minimize errors but every now and then issues pop up due to the nature of the underlying employment systems.
-We currently use Slack and Halp to keep track of support tickets.
+- [ ]  We currently use Slack and Halp to keep track of support tickets.
+Ensure your team is on Slack and is comfortable with Halp.
 - [ ]  Learn how to use the developer dashboard to keep track of your connected customers and the health of each connection.